jaulbric/fermimodel/README.md

                            model_type='simulation')
 ```

 The same model instance can be used to generate multiple models.
-The region of interest can be set either when the model instance is created or by directly calling the function [setROI](#modelsetROI).
+The region of interest can be set either when the model instance is created or by directly calling the function [setROI](#modelsetroi).

 ```python
 mymodel.setROI(roi=(10.8229, 41.2415, 7.071), frame='fk5', unit='degree', allsky=False)
 ```

 Trying to run mission long simulations takes a very long time because the galactic diffuse emission flux is quite large (relatively).
 It is therefore useful to [mask](#maskFits) the galactic diffuse model so that pixels outside the region of interest have a very low flux.
+Also, see the [note](#using-the-latest-galactic-diffuse-model-for-simulations) on using the latest galactic diffuse model.

 ```python
 GDfile, GDflux = fermimodel.maskFits('$(FERMI_DIR)/refdata/fermi/galdiffuse/gll_iem_v07.fits',